 In this treatment, the doctor will remove normal or pigmented skin from one area of your body and graft or attach it to a de-pigmented area (where white patches appear).
 This type of skin grafting is sometimes used for patients with small patches of vitiligo.
 Scarring may occur after the grafting is performed.
 Such scars can be treated with various options and these may disappear over time.

 This procedure is similar to tattooing which is normally done for fashion.
 The doctor will implant pigment on the white patch with the help of a surgical instrument.
 This treatment works best for patients with dark skin.
-However, sometimes it is difficult to match the tattoo perfectly to the colour of the surrounding skin and the tattooed are will not react to sunlight like the rest of the skin will.
+However, sometimes it is difficult to match the tattoo perfectly to the color of the surrounding skin and the tattooed area will not react to sunlight like the rest of the skin will.
 Tattooing may also fade over time.

-Treatment options include phototherapies (UVA and UVB), 308nm excimer light and laser, immuno therapies and surgery.
+Treatment options include phototherapies (UVA and UVB), 308nm excimer light and laser, immunotherapies and surgery.
 Skin City is the largest Vitiligo treatment center and has treated thousands of patients.
 Skin City has invented a new technique of Vitiligo mini skin grafting called ‘Cyanoacrylate lamination technique’.
 This research was accepted to present in an international conference of ASDS (American Society of Dermatology and Surgeons), Washington, 2011.

 Who can undergo the treatment?

 All vitiligo patients can undergo treatment.
 However, patients with facial, neck, arm and trunk patches are ideal candidates for this treatment.
 Patients with old age, uncontrolled diabetes and those with the involvement of >60% of the body surface area discouraged from treatments.